 Azure

-Prepare your environment, then follow the wizard’s prompts to install agentless Cloud Security Posture Management (CSPM) and Cloud Detection and Response (CDR) on Azure.
-You can connect single subscriptions or tenants using Terraform.
+Prepare your environment, then follow the wizard’s prompts to install agentless Cloud Security Posture Management (CSPM).
+You can also add Cloud Detection and Response (CDR) and/or Vulnerability Host Scanning on Azure.
+You can connect single subscription or tenant multi-subscriptions using Terraform.

 Prerequisites